msmccann10/PP-movie-database-and-analysis/README.md

 Distribution of MPAA Rating
 <img src="./images//ratings dist.png"  width=80%>

-Since we are looking at numeric data (profit) with more than two groups (MPAA rating) we will want to preform a one way ANOVA test.
-In order to conduct a one way ANOVA we need to check the following assumptions:
+Since we are looking at numeric data (profit) with more than two groups (MPAA rating) we will want to perform a one-way ANOVA test.
+To conduct a one-way ANOVA we need to check the following assumptions:
-- No significant outliers: 92 outliers were found in the dataset and removed prior to hypothesis testing.
+- No significant outliers: 92 outliers were found in the dataset and removed before hypothesis testing.
-- Normailty of data: The data failed to meet the assumption of Normality based on Shapiro's test.
-However, due to the size of our dataset this result can be ignored.
+- Normality of data: The data failed to meet the assumption of Normality based on Shapiro's test.
+However, due to the size of our dataset, this result can be ignored.
 - Equal Variance: The data fails to meet the assumption of equal variance based on the Levene test.

-Because our data fails the equal variance assumption it is considered nonparametric and we used the Kruskal-Wallis test instead of the one way ANOVA.
+Because our data fails the equal variance assumption it is considered nonparametric and we used the Kruskal-Wallis test instead of the one-way ANOVA.
-- Wallis-Kruskal Test Statisitic: 237.4911335418493
+- Wallis-Kruskal Test Statistic: 237.49
-- Wallis-Kruskal P-Value: 3.3192244972428306e-51
+- Wallis-Kruskal P-Value: 3.32e-51

-The results of our Wallis Kruskal test yielded a p-value less than our alpha value of 0.05.
-We reject the null hypothesis that MPAA rating does not affect the profit of a movie.
-Further analysis indicates that G, PG, and PG-13 rated movies have fairly similar mean profit values whereas R rated movies do significantly worse.
+The results of our Wallis-Kruskal test yielded a p-value less than our alpha value of 0.05.
+We reject the null hypothesis that the MPAA rating does not affect the profit of a movie.
+Further analysis indicates that G, PG, and PG-13 rated movies have fairly similar mean profit values whereas R-rated movies do significantly worse.

 <img src="./images//ratings by revenue.png"  width=80%>

 ### Genre Effect
-Question: Do some movie genres make more profit than others?
+Question 2: Do some movie genres make more profit than others?
 - Null Hypothesis ($H_0$): Genre does not affect the profit a movie generates
 - Alternative Hypothesis ($H_A$): Genre does affect the profit a movie generates
 - Alpha: 0.05